top of page

 And most importantly I'm married to Lesley, and have a daughter Tyler and a son Sean.
 We live in Goodwood, South Australia.

-Partner Coaches also engaged with Inclusive Sports Coaching are shown below.
-We are always interested in talking to people who have the desire and skills to deliver our Jump Start or High-Performance programs to people with a Disability.
+Mentors also engaged with Inclusive Sports Coaching are shown below.
+We are always interested in talking to people who have the desire and skills to deliver our 1 to 1 sessions with people with a Disability.
 Even if you only have time to do 1 x 1 hour session per week for a client, that allows us to provide one extra person access to our 1 to 1 service.

 Syed Mohsin